-16. SPAIN
+26. SPAIN

-QUESTIONNAIRE ON REFERENDUMS Referendum is understood as direct consultation of the people PART I GENERAL QUESTIONS Preliminary questions
+PART I GENERAL QUESTIONS Preliminary questions

+National referendum

-National referendum A. (NATO memebership in 1986 and European Constitution in 2005)
+A. (NATO memebership in 1986 and European Constitution in 2005)

 Does a national referendum exist in your country?
 Is it binding or consultative?
 According to the Spanish Constitution the ordinary referendums are only consultative in nature (Article 92 SC).
 There are also the constitutional amendment referendums (Articles 167 and 168 SC).

 When was a national referendum introduced in your country, and in which context? (for the details see below)?